BenMcGarry/AzureIaaSLab/_docs/03corpnet/corpnet.md

 1. At the certificate dialogue, click **Yes**.

 1. Ensure you are connected to the VM and logged in.

-    **Note**: You may be prompted to configure some privacy settings.
-These are settings on the Windows 10 Enterprise image.
-As this is a throwaway VM we can just accept the default values and continue.

-1. Open Visual Studio 2017.
-At the sign-in box, click Sign In.
-Sign in with the account that you are using for your Azure subscription.

-1. Click on the Server Explorer bar in the very left of the main Visual Studio 2017 interface, then click on Azure.
-After a few seconds, your new Azure subscription should appear.

-    Here you can see resources within your Azure subscription.
-This is primarily used when developing and deploying applications from Visual Studio 2017 directly onto Azure.
-For the purpose of this lab we will not be using this functionality and have shown this purely for informational purposes.

-1. Now that Visual Studio 2017 is configured, you can close it down.

 **You may use this virtual machine for the lab, However the instructions will assume you are using the local computer.
 You may have to re-do some of the initial setup if you choose to use this virtual machine.**